-Today, let’s look at a few famous bits of dialogue from the series (and some more obscure ones) and explore some of the profound meaning and wisdom behind them.
+Below, we’ll take you through a few famous Star Wars quotes (and some more obscure ones) to explore some of the profound meaning and wisdom behind them.

 One more thing: before you go looking for it, I’ll tell you right now, “Do or do not, there is no try,” is not in here.
 It’s not.
 Okay, it might be one of the last ones toward the end.
 It isn’t, though.